MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-1.1/resources/authoringResourceClass.md

 resource is also simpler, because a **DSCResources** folder is not necessary.

-In a class-based DSC resource, the schema is defined as properties of the class which can be modified with attributes to specify the property type..
+In a class-based DSC resource, the schema is defined as properties of the class which can be modified with attributes to specify the property type.
 The resource is implemented by `Get()`, `Set()`, and `Test()` methods (equivalent to the `Get-TargetResource`, `Set-TargetResource`, and `Test-TargetResource` functions in a script resource.